gauravmishr/KitabGhar/README.md

-# Pustakghar SPA (Angular 6)
+# Kitabghar SPA (Angular 6)

 ### Description

-Pustakghar is a simple single page application (SPA) that lets you buy all the books that are available in the store.
+Kitabghar is a simple single page application (SPA) that lets you buy all the books that are available in the store.
 You can also see all of your purchased books history.
 Find books based on Title, genre, publisher, ISBN.

 ### Tech